 About this documentation

-Like other add-ons, the UPM plugin software is updated regularly to incorporate new features and bug fixes.
-The updates may involve changes to the user interface.
-This documentation reflects the latest version of the Universal Plugin Manager version 2.8.
+This documentation reflects the latest version of the Universal Plugin Manager app.
 For older releases, see the documentation archive accessible from the Universal Plugin Manager Documentation Directory.

 Accessing the UPM

 You can access the UPM from anywhere in your product.
-To administer add-ons, you'll need to be logged in with administrator privileges.
-From the top navigation bar, choose > Add-ons to access the UPM. > Add-ons or Manage apps
+To administer apps, you'll need to be logged in with administrator privileges.
+From the top navigation bar in your application, choose to access the UPM. > Add-ons or Manage apps

-The Find new add-ons page loads.
-You can also toggle to Manage add-ons.
+The Find new add-ons or Find new apps page loads.
+You can also toggle to Manage add-ons or Manage apps.

 Exploring add-on administration

-UPM presents the following pages for administering add-ons in the application administration console:
+UPM presents the following pages for administering apps in the application administration console:

 - Managing notifications